jlettvin/UnicodeLexer/README.md

 UnicodeLexer
 ============

-* 1st set: all the files with ".htm" extensions.
+# All the files with ".htm" extensions.
 C code from 2001 implementing a very efficient Universal XML Unicode stream converter

-* 2nd set: an automated Unicode codepoint classification ANTLR grammar writer.
+# Automated Unicode codepoint classification ANTLR grammar writer.
 Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.